robotnyc/vacation-mode-action/README.md

 # Vacation Mode JavaScript Action

 This action helps maintainers of open source projects go on vacation and take mental health breaks by limiting community interactions within a repository.
-During this time commenting, opening issues, or creating pull requests will be limited to a defined group.
+During this time, commenting, opening issues, or creating pull requests will be limited to a defined group.

 This action uses the [interaction limit feature](https://docs.github.com/en/github/building-a-strong-community/limiting-interactions-in-your-repository).
 The issue with this feature is it only can be enabled for 24 hours.
 This action works around this _limitation_ in a way that hopefully makes it easier for the project maintainer and for the community.